balena-io-experimental/balena-migrate/README.md

 #### Preparing the OS Image

-Next copy the balenaOS image that you want to install to the migratecfg folder and set the *IMAGE\_FILE* variable in the config file to the name of the image.
+Next copy the balenaOS image that you want to install to the migratecfg folder and set the ```IMAGE\_FILE``` variable in the config file to the name of the image.

 When migrating Raspberry PI devices you can use the unmodified image, that you have downloaded from the dashboard.

 On intel-based devices you will have downloaded a flasher image that can not be used directly with *balena-migrate*.
-Please read the next section [Extracting the balenaOS image and grub config from a Flasher Image](#Extracting the balenaOS image and grub config from a Flasher Image) to extract your balenaOS image and grub config file.
+Please read the next section 'Extracting the balenaOS image and grub config from a Flasher Image' to extract your balenaOS image and grub config file.

 The image you downloaded is typically zip compressed.
 Internally balena-migrate works with the gzip format to be able to flash images directly from the compressed archive.
 For this reason balena-migrate will unzip zip-compressed image files and recompresss them using gzip.
 If you are planning to use the same setup multiple times it makes sense to convert the image file to gzip manually to save time and disk space when devices are actually migrated.
 To do this use unzip to unpack the zip archive containing the image and then gzip to compress the unpacked file.
 You can then remove the zip archive and configure the gzipped file to be your image file.

 Example: